Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 # :star: Apache Kafka
 - Apache Kafka is an `open-source` [distributed](../0_SystemGlossaries) `event streaming platform` used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
 - Kafka can process a large amount of data in a short amount of time (`1 million messages/sec`).
-- It also has low latency, making it possible to process data in real-time.
+- It also has [low latency](../0_SystemGlossaries/LatencyThroughput.md), making it possible to process data in real-time.
 - Kafka is based on [Publish-Subscriber Model](../4_MessageBrokers#publisher-subscriber-model-pubsub).
 And can be used for [Event-Driven Architecture](../0_SystemGlossaries/EventDrivenArchitecture.md).
-- Messages ( events ) in the Kafka are immutable and can't be changed once it's pushed ( due to [log based queue nature](../0_SystemGlossaries/AppendOnlyDBStorages.md) ).
 - [Amazon Managed Streaming for Apache Kafka (MSK)](../../2_AWSComponents/5_MessageBrokerServices/AmazonMSK.md) can be used to deploy Kafka on [AWS](../../2_AWSComponents).

 # :star: Real world use cases of Kafka